What is Peer to Peer Recognition Programs?

 According to this view, individuals tend to be more cooperative when they are in a state of high positive emotions.
 Specifically, the broaden-and-builders theory posits that positive emotions increase people’s temporary thought-action habits, which in turn functionally enhances their durable interpersonal resources, ranging from intellectual and physical to social and religious.
 According to the present author, positive emotions increase people’s pro-social behavior – that is, helping others to succeed, as well as helping oneself to succeed.
 Thus, it follows that higher levels of positive emotion may lead to more pro-social behavior, higher productivity, and more job satisfaction.
 The author further relates these results to social norms of reciprocity, which holds that people who help others succeed increase their own self-worth, which increases the worthiness of those individuals who help them.

-There are several ways to foster good peer to peer recognition.
+There are several ways to foster good Peer-to-Peer Recognition Programs.
 One is through rewarding employees who consistently perform above expectations; this can be done by individual awards or a company-wide positive reinforcement approach, such as peer recognition events or peer appreciation days.
 Another way to create a positive working environment is to provide opportunities for team-building activities that allow employees to put to work their unique talents and skills.
 These activities should be interesting and fun and not centered on a particular goal.
-For example, a company could organize a treasure hunt for a certain group of employees and use the opportunity to learn about different types of problem solving strategies.
+For example, a company could organize a treasure hunt for a certain group of employees and use the opportunity to learn about different types of problem-solving strategies.

 It is important for companies to realize that when they invest in their employees, those relationships within the company will ultimately strengthen and grow.
-One of the best ways that this can be accomplished is through the development of a peer to peer program.
-When relationships within a company are strong, it allows those within the company to get to know one another better and understand one another’s needs and wants.
+One of the best ways that this can be accomplished is through the development of a peer-to-peer recognition program.
+When relationships within a company are strong, it allows those within the company to get to know one another better and understand one another needs and wants.
 As employees begin to get more involved in the peer to peer development they will begin to see that there are many other goals and achievements in their field that are due to their relationships with co-workers.

 Employees, and Organizations, Thrive